BBillot/hypothalamus_seg/README.md

 - `--threads`: to indicate the number of cores to be used if running on a CPU (example: `--threads 3` to run on 3 cores).
  This value defaults to 1, but we recommand increasing it for faster analysis.
 - `--cpu`: to enforce the code to run on the CPU, even if a GPU is available.
-- `--crop`: to run the code on a smaller patch of the provided shape (example: `--crop 160` to run on 3 cores).
+- `--crop`: to run the code on a smaller patch of the provided shape (example: `--crop 160` to run on 160<sup>3</sup> patches).
 The patches are extracted around the centre of the inputs.
-This value defaults to 184, but can be decreased for faster analysis.
+This value defaults to 184, but it can be decreased for faster analysis or to fit in your GPU.

 \
 You can have access to these explanations directly by typing once in `<path to hypothalamus_seg>`: